RaposoG/key-haven-back/README.md

 Key-Haven is a secure and efficient password manager designed to store and manage your credentials safely.
 It provides encryption, easy access, and a user-friendly interface to help you manage your passwords securely.

+## Requirements
+- Go 1.24 or higher
+- Docker and Docker Compose for running the dependent services

 ## Features
 - **Secure Storage**: Uses strong encryption to store passwords safely.
 - **User Authentication**: Ensures only authorized users can access their vault.